 - Engineering issues

-- Cleaning and other treatments
+- Cleaning and other treatment

-Special emphasis will be given to modern architectural metals
+Special emphasis will be given to modern architectural metals.

 Submissions should be sent to: NCPTT ATTN: Mary F. Striegel 645 University Parkway Natchitoches, LA 71457 email@example.com

 All Accepted proposals must be presented at the conference by at least one author.
 Authors of an accepted presentation must provide an abstract of no less than 500 words.
 Authors of an accepted paper agree to provide a short paper, 10 pages maximum, for inclusion in a symposium publication.
 Presentations given by students are welcomed by not required.
 Submissions whose main purpose is to promote a commercial product will not be accepted.